Robot (camera): Robot I

-The Robot I was quite small, the body measuring 4¼ inches long, 2½ inches high, and 1¼ inches deep.
-A very sharp zone-focusing f/2.8, 3.25 cm Zeiss Tessar lens added 1/2 inch to the camera depth.
-It was about the size of the much later Olympus Stylus although it weighed about 20 ounces, approximately the weight of a modern SLR.
+The Robot I was quite small, the body measuring 108 mm (4¼ inches) long, 63 mm (2½ inches) high, and 32 mm (1¼ inches) deep.
+A very sharp zone-focusing f/2.8, 3.25 cm Zeiss Tessar lens added 125mm (1/2 inch) to the camera depth.
+It was about the size of the much later Olympus Stylus although it weighed about 567 grams (20 ounces), approximately the weight of a modern SLR.
 The die-cast zinc and stamped stainless steel body was crammed with clockwork.
 A spring motor on the top plate provided the driving force for a rotary behind-the-lens shutter and a sprocket film drive.
 The film was loaded into cassettes in a darkroom or changing bag.
 The cassettes appear to be based on the Agfa Memo cassette design, the now-standard Kodak 35 mm cassette not yet being popular in Germany.
 In place of the velvet light trap on modern cassettes, the Robot cassette used spring pressure and felt pads to close the film passage.
 When the camera back was shut, the compression opened the passage and the film could travel freely from one cassette to another.

 The rotary shutter and the film drive are like those used in cine cameras.
 When the shutter release is pressed, a light-blocking shield lifts and the shutter disc rotates a full turn exposing the film through its open sector; when the pressure is released the light-blocking shield returns to its position behind the lens, and the spring motor advances the film and recocks the shutter.
 This is almost instantaneous.
 With practice a photographer could take 4 or 5 pictures a second.
 Each winding of the spring motor was good for about 25 pictures, half a roll of film.
 Shutter speed was determined by spring tension and mechanical delay since the exposure sector was fixed.
 The Robot I had an exposure range of 1 to 1/500, and provision for time exposures.